Hamid Idris Awate

-Early life in Italian Eritrea
+Early life

-Awate was born in 1910 in Gerset, located between Tessenei and Golluj in southwestern Italian Eritrea.
-His father, a peasant, trained him as early as childhood in the use of guns.
+Awate was born between 1910 and 1915 in Gerset, located between Tessenei and Golluj in southwestern Italian Eritrea.
 Hamid was of Beni-Amer descent.

-In 1935, Hamid was conscripted by the Italians to serve in the colonial army of the Eritrean Ascari.
-Beside his fluency in Arabic, Tigre, Tigrinya, Nara, Hedareb, and Kunama, Hamid learned the Italian language very well within a short period of time and was sent to Rome for a course in military intelligence.

-After returning from Italy, he was appointed as a security officer in western Eritrea.
-Shortly after, he served as deputy chief (Mayor) of the city of Kassala (Sudan) and its surroundings during the brief Italian occupation of that city in 1940/1941 at the beginning of World War II.
-As Mayor of Kassala he promoted the political union of that city to his country, Eritrea, but Allied offensives at the end of January 1941 forced him to renounce to it.

-He fought as an Eritrean ascari in the Battle of Keren during World War II and participated in the Italian guerrilla campaign in Eritrea against Allied forces with the cavalrymen of Ali Gabre.
+The life of Hamid was obscure and controversial, according to many sources Hamid was an Eritrean Ascari that participated in the Italian conquest of Ethiopia and the East African Campaign before deserting after the Battle of Gondar.
+However other sources assert that that he was actually an NCO in the Sudan Defence Force during the Second World War while others state that he was nothing more than a farmer in the Ghinda area before becoming a shifta in 1941.

-After the Italians were completely pushed out of Eritrea, Hamid settled in western Eritrea but eventually recruited an army of 50 people and began to raid the Kunama and Nara tribes from 1942 to 1948.
+In the early 1940s, Hamid settled in western Eritrea and recruited an army of 50 people.
+He then began to raid the Kunama and Nara tribes from 1942 to 1948.
 His actions eventually attracted the attention of the British authorities, who offered a considerable award for his capture, dead or alive.
 Afterwards, Hamid and his armed faction surrendered to British in 1951 after they agreed not to prosecute him for his crimes.
+However, after 1956, he once again taken up arms due to continued attacks from Christian highland shifta and in protest against the land policy of the Ethiopian officials who had just taken control of Eritrea.

 Resistance against Ethiopia

-In 1958 a group of Eritrean exiles in Cairo founded the Eritrean Liberation Movement under Hamid's leadership.
+Hamid's activities against the security forces in Eritrea coincided with a growing militancy among Eritrean nationalists against the Ethiopian occupation.
+In 1958 a group of Eritrean exiles in Cairo founded the Eritrean Liberation Movement under the leadership of Mohammed Saeed Nawed.